phetsims/sun/doc/AccordionBox.md

 * The accordion box content can be expanded or collapsed by default and a change of state for one accordion does not affect the state of other accordion boxes.

 ## Accessibility Considerations
+### Accessible Components of an Accordion Box
+Adapted from: ARIA Pracrices 1.1, [section 3.1 Accordion](https://www.w3.org/TR/wai-aria-practices/#accordion)
+* **Accordion Header**: Label (usually a heading with a +/- icon signalling expand/collapse behaviour) for a section of content (usually a collapsible box).
+The accordion header could also be an icon, alone.
+The accordion header serves as a control that can show or hide a section of content.
+* **Accordion Panel**: Section of content (e.g., the content box) associated with an accordion header

 * Typically, has a visual title with an icon that indicates expanded and collapsed state.
   * The title may disappear when box is expanded.
   * Focus highlight would go around title in both the expanded and collapsed states, if title remains visible.